 There’s no limit to what you can learn or do.

-Before any major social event takes place in school, there had to be a roadshow.
+Before any significant social event took place in school, there had to be a roadshow.
 The roadshow creates awareness as the van moves hostel by hostel till the whole school is covered.

 Where does dancing come in?
 Dancers always go for roadshows.
-In school, we had two major dance crews that drove everybody crazy: Steppers and IRobots.
+We had two major dance crews in school that drove everybody crazy: Steppers and robots.

 If you came for a roadshow without these dancers, nobody would come out of their rooms to hear from you.